-Since the start of 2017, ArmchairEmpire.com has collected data on over 50 web hosts.
+Since the start of 2017, ArmchairEmpire.com has collected data on over 50 web hosts and we have also included some data from Inlinehostblogger to ensure the reviews are accurate.
 We’ve used all of the world’s most popular hosts, including GoDaddy, Hostgator, Siteground, Bluehost and iPage.

 We’re confident that we’ve put together the most comprehensive, unbiased list in the history of the internet (at least I think so!).